MicrosoftDocs/appcenter-docs/docs/crashes/react-native.md

     > The App Center Build service automatically generates a valid dSYM and source map .zip file, and uploads it to the Crashes service, meaning you can skip all these steps.

-2. Open the *Incoming* page under *Crash Reporting* on App Center of the app.
+2. Go to [App Center](https://appcenter.ms/apps) and select your app.
+3. Navigate to the **Diagnostics** section from the left menu, then navigate to **Symbols** under this section.
-3. Upload the zip file.
+4. Click **Upload symbols** in the top right corner and upload the zip file.
-4. After the zip file is indexed by App Center new incoming crashes will be symbolicated.
+5. After the zip file is indexed by App Center new incoming crashes will be symbolicated.

 ## Troubleshooting